The Pumping Marvellous Foundation’s Heart Failure Clinical Board

 Dr Dargoi Satchi

-Dr Dargoi Satchi is a Heart Failure Consultant Cardiologist who leads the Heart Failure service at the University Hospitals of North Midlands based at the Royal Stoke University Hospital.
+Dr Dargoi Satchi is a Heart Failure Consultant Cardiologist at the University Hospitals of North Midlands based at the Royal Stoke University Hospital.

 Dargoi is a pioneer in Heart Failure and works seamlessly between hospital based care and primary based care in the community.
 Dargoi was a pioneer in 2013 where he set up the SHINE clinic.